ifnul/ums-backend/README.md

 > **cd {backend.folder}**

 > Command below will build project with default parameters.That means, that you will have default properties of database, mail parameters, etc. If you want to override them, go to **{backend.folder}/pom.xml** and find **properties** section.
-There you will find properties, that are mutable and can be changed during deploy process. they are marked as **mutable.***
+There you will find properties, that are mutable and can be changed during deploy process.They are marked as **mutable.***

 > **mvn clean install**